hzqst/MetaHookSv/README.md

 r_water_normfactor (0.0 ~ 1000.0) : to determine the size of water wave (offset to the normalmap).

+r_water_novis 1 / 0 : force engine to render the scene which should have been removed by visleaf when rendering refract or reflect view.

-r_shadow 1 / 0 : to enable / disable per-object shadow rendering.
+r_shadow 1 / 0 : to enable / disable Per-Object Shadow.

 r_shadow_angle_pitch (0.0 ~ 360.0) : to control the angle(pitch) of shadow caster (light source).